Peripli/specification/api.md

   Field query: `broker_id eq 'f85bcbd3-6c8b-43f0-a019-7f0a1ec5dba4' and service_name eq 'mysql' and plan_name in ('small', 'medium')`

 * List all instances of service "postgresql" that are managed by the Service Manager and that are not orphans:
-  Field query: `platform_id eq null and service_name eq 'postgresql' and orphan ne true`
+  Field query: `platform_id eq 'service-manager' and service_name eq 'postgresql' and orphan ne true`

 * List all Platforms of type "kubernetes" that are labeled as "dev" Platform (assuming there is a label called "purpose"):
   Field query: `type eq 'kubernetes'`